StaticNoiseLog/spring-boot-3-service/README.md

 Postgres Docker Image
 ---------------------
-This app expects a Postgres DB running on port 5432 with an empty database called customerdb.
+This app expects a Postgres DB running on port 5432 with an empty database called `customerdb`.
 You can provide it with
 Docker:

     docker pull postgres